TokoBapak/.github/docs/contributing.md

 or some people from TokoBapak to review your code, just be patient.

 Please create a pull request that ONLY covers 1 issue (or task).
-DO NOT create pull request that covers more than 1 issues.
+DO NOT create pull request that covers more than 1 issue.
 It will make the review process longer.

 Don't aim for higher line of codes, instead aim for higher quality.

 Multiple people can work on a single pull request together.
-They should communicate and sort things out themself (if that is between them).
+They should communicate and sort things out themselves (if that is between them).